 Because of my involvement in the HR certification scene, I get asked often about PHR study materials.
-More often than not I recommend HRCP for people with a little money to spend, but the message below prompted a thought.
+More often than not I recommend one of our courses along with another book or inexpensive study material, but the message below prompted a thought.

 Hi!
 I am signed up for the PHR and looking for study materials.
 Since I’m in transition, my budget is super tight so I’d love to get something for less than retail prices.
 Thank you!
 Amy in Orlando

 If I had to start all over again and study with the limited budget I have, what would I use to prepare?

 First of all, I’d look through the various resources for the PHR and SPHR exams I’ve gathered over the past 24 months.
 There are some great tools in there that are totally free and would be a good place to find some help.
 But you’ll only get so far with free stuff.
 In truth, I’d probably just use the same resources to study as I did for the PHR exam last year.

 - Two pack of HRCI practice exams $70